 The conference provides an excellent opportunity to learn negotiation skills, gain public speaking experience, and practice diplomacy during intense and long periods of debate.
 Students gain a greater appreciation of the possibilities for and pitfalls of international cooperation.

-Professor Amy Patterson of the political science department has directed Calvin's MUN group, and taught the related course, POLS 285 Model United Nations.
-The course is offered each fall and is open to all majors.
-Starting fall 2012, Calvin will represent Malaysia at the conference and Professor Mikael Pelz will direct Calvin's MUN group.
+Dr. Becca McBride of the political science department serves as advisor for Calvin's MUN group, and taught this year’s related course, POLS 285 Model United Nations.
+Starting fall 2014, Calvin will represent Iran at the conference and Dr. Becca McBride will continue to serve as the group’s advisor.